sahasatvik/typst-theorems/src/state.typ

 ///
 /// -> content
 #let thm-restate(
-  /// String keys, array of keys, or functions used to filter theorem environments.
+  /// String/content keys, array of keys, or functions used to filter theorem environments.
   /// A theorem environment is displayed if it passes _any_ of the filters.
   ///
-  /// If `k` in `keys` is a `string`, theorem environments containing `k` in its array of `restate-keys` will be matched.
+  /// If `k` in `keys` is a `string`/`content`, theorem environments containing `k` in its array of `restate-keys` will be matched.
   /// #example(```
   /// >>> #show: thm-rules
   /// >>> #set heading(numbering: "1.1")